Sculpture in the Indian subcontinent: Satavahana art

 The Satavahana dynasty ruled much of the Deccan and sometimes other areas, including Maharashtra, between about the 2nd-century BCE and 2nd century CE.
 They were a Hindu dynasty, who made many generous donations to Buddhist monks; some queens may have been Buddhist.
 The most significant remains of their sculptural patronage are the Sanchi and Amaravati Stupas, along with a number of rock-cut complexes.

 Sanchi stupas were constructed by Emperor Ashoka and later expanded by Shungas and Satavahanas.
 Major work on decorating the site with Torana gateway and railing was done by the Satavahana Empire.

 Cave temples

 Between the 2nd century BCE and 2nd century CE under Satavahanas, several Buddhist caves propped up along the coastal areas of Maharashtra and these cave temples were decorated with Satavahana era sculptures and hence not only some of the earliest art depictions, but evidence of ancient Indian architecture.

-Amaravathi art
+Amaravati art

 The Amaravati school of Buddhist art was one of the three major Buddhist sculpture centres along with Mathura and Gandhara and flourished under Satavahanas, many limestone sculptures and tablets which once were plastered Buddhist stupas provide a fascinating insight into major early Buddhist school of arts.